 - 25 GWh of self-generated electricity from the plant's turbines

 The major challenge of digitalizing the food processing plant was to identify the variables with the greatest impact on steam consumption, and to make the most of the existing assets' flexibility.
-With one important parameter to take into account: the electricity produced on site comes at a fixed price, while the energy imported from the grid has a variable cost.
+With one important parameter to take into account: the electricity produced on site comes at a fixed price (due to their fuel supply contract), while the energy imported from the grid has a variable cost.

 Digitalizing and optimizing: METRON's double challenge